happylabHQ/fabman-charge-formlabs/README.md

 const DESC_TEMPLATE_SURCHARGE = '3D print %s on %s - surcharge for %.2f ml %s';
 ```

+You can override the default charge description formats by editing these constants in the script:
+  * %s → print job name
+  * %s → Fabman resource name
+  * %.2f → (surcharge only) volume in ml
+  * %s → (surcharge only) material name

 3. **Define webhook** in Fabman:

    * Event: `resourceLog_created` or `resourceLog_updated`